 Audience members are more engaged with a character who is transformed and changes, and those changes will happen as a result of our character facing a crisis.
-You may remember from an earlier chapter, that the character doesn’t always win against the forces of antagonism, sometimes the conflict may overcome the character.
+The greater the conflict; the more difficult the struggle; the worse the pain … the more impact and change (or growth) we’ll see in a character.
+You may remember from earlier in this chapter, that the character doesn’t always win against the forces of antagonism, sometimes the conflict may overcome the character.
 But even in those situations, life lessons exist.
 Check out the following life lessons culminated mostly from Jessica Brody’s for her book “Save the Cat Writes a Novel.”
 There are several other universal life lessons, but these are the most common:

 - Acceptance: of self, of circumstances, of reality, different points of view, destiny, empathy, to ideas, people, adventure, situations, to change

 - Choices and Control: Understanding that we’re never really in control of anything but choices, but those choices have impact (on self, others, or our world)

 - Faith and Hope: in oneself, in others, in the world, in a different path, in God

 - Fear: conquering it, finding courage to face it, accepting it, embracing it or becoming it